 There was a time where businesses needed a huge infrastructure to structure themselves according to their...

 Amazon came up with a solution to this problem back in 2006, and it is named as Amazon Web Services (AWS).
-AWS cloud computing services was the earliest pay-as-you-go (PAYG) computing model that was introduced to scale throughput and storage based on your changing needs.
+AWS cloud computing services were the earliest pay-as-you-go (PAYG) computing model that was introduced to scale throughput and storage based on your changing needs.

 AWS offers a range of different services, acting as a single infrastructure to handle your business from one place.
 Everything from databases, hosting, storage, infrastructure management, and so many more are included in this web service portfolio named AWS.

 You might have a basic idea of AWS by now and much more if you are already aware of the cloud computing scenario in the world right now.
 According to a report, 83% of the business workload will be going on the cloud by 2020.
-Therefore, if you are a continuously growing business or company and still not given a thought about using AWS, we think, this article will provide you with enough understanding of the AWS cloud computing portfolio.
+Therefore, if you are a continuously growing business or company and still have not given a thought about using AWS, we think, this article will provide you with enough understanding of the AWS cloud computing portfolio.

 How does it work?

-One thing about cloud computing most people tend to think is that it might be a difficult task to handle and to break the notion AWS comes with a user-friendly interface.
+One thing about cloud computing most people tend to think about is that it might be a difficult task to handle and to break the notion AWS comes with a user-friendly interface.